Christie's International Real Estate

+Christie's International Real Estate is a luxury real estate brokerage firm.
+It has a brand license from British auction house Christie's, but is currently owned by US firm Compass, Inc.

-Christie's International Real Estate is an international network of independently owned luxury real estate firms with more than 400 offices and approximately 10,000 real estate agents in nearly 50 countries and territories around the world.
-The brand is separately owned but strategically partnered with Christie’s, the fine art auction house.
+It has a large international portfolio of more than 400 offices and approximately 10,000 real estate agents operating in nearly 50 countries and territories.

+Notable properties brokered by the company include the Playboy Mansion in Los Angeles, California, which sold for over US$100 million in 2016.

 History

-Christie’s International Real Estate was originally founded in 1987 as Great Estates.
+Christie’s International Real Estate was founded in 1987 as Great Estates.

 In 1995, the Great Estates brand was acquired by Christie’s, the London-based auction house, and in 2011, Christie’s changed the name from Christie’s Great Estates to Christie’s International Real Estate.

-In December 2021, a venture led by Mike Golden and Thad Wong, co-founders of Chicago-based real estate brokerage and technology firm @properties, acquired Christie’s International Real Estate from Christie’s, entering into a long-term global brand licensing agreement.
+In December 2021, a venture led by Mike Golden and Thad Wong, co-founders of @properties, acquired Christie’s International Real Estate from Christie’s, entering into a long-term global brand licensing agreement.

-Notable sales

-Significant sales from the Christie's International Real Estate network include: